KALiSI4SIFS/KALiSI/README.md

-# KALiSI
-KALiSI: Karlsruhe Lowcost Sky Imager
+# KALiSI: Karlsruhe Lowcost Sky Imager

 This repository contains all the codes and materials required to make the hardware in the manuscript:

 Ansong, M., et al., Very short-term solar irradiance forecasting based on open-source low-cost sky imager and hybrid deep-learning techniques.
 Solar Energy (Submitted) 2024.